 At the start of every fitness class, the instructor should announce social distancing reminders.
 You could also create staff t-shirts with a social distancing reminder printed on the back.
 This may help you staff feel more confident and better protected.

 Post reminders about your social distancing rules in changing rooms so that members are reminded to adhere to them in there.
-It’s also wise to post these rules in staff areas, so that your employees also have that constant reminder.
+It’s also wise to post these rules in staff areas so that your employees also have that constant reminder.

 Step #4: Implement an excellent cleaning strategy

 As we’re sure you know, right now, hygiene is everything.
-It’s important to have cleaners constantly on site (or staff constantly with cleaning equipment on hand), ensuring that hard surfaces are wiped clean.
+It’s important to have cleaners constantly on-site (or staff constantly with cleaning equipment on hand), ensuring that hard surfaces are wiped clean.

 Make sure that gym members use antibacterial when they enter the site and they should be instructed to wipe down equipment both before and after they use it.

-At first, it may be beneficial to encourage members to bring their own mat and towels.
+Continue to encourage members to bring their own mat and towels.
 This is a great way to limit the spread of the virus by reducing the amount of objects that are being reused within the gym, health club or fitness studio.

 Step #5: Social distancing at check-in